jesse-spevack/stimulating_events/README.md

 }
 ```

 Now we can select away our list, but there is no way to get it back.
-We cna fix this by adding a click action to our button so that when the user clicks the button the list will reappear.
+We can fix this by adding a click action to our button so that when the user clicks the button the list will reappear.
 Stimulus gives certain special elements, like buttons, their own default event short hands.
 So because this is a click event on a button element, we do not need to specify `click` we only need the `data-action` attribute to include the controller name and the function to call.
+So in this case rather than writing click arrow dropdown # toggleList we can just write dropdown # toggleList and the click is inferred because this is a button element.
 ```html
 <button data-action="dropdown#toggleList">
   ...